BenkaDk/astro/README.md

 ### TODO list
 - [ ] Implement multiple lives and respawning
-- [ ] Add an explosion effect for the asteroids
 - [ ] Add acceleration to the player movement
 - [ ] Make the objects wrap around the screen instead of disappearing
 - [ ] Add a background image